Posts

 Image

-It has been a month since we last got out to do any hiking, and we’ve been ready for some nice weather.
-Today while not exactly a heatwave is supposed to feature calm winds and sunny skies with highs approaching 60 degrees.
-We’ll take it!
-Stepp Creek Falls We load up the hiking boots and head out for Stepp Creek Falls.
+It has been a month since we last got out to do any hiking, and we’re really ready for some nice weather.
+Today while not exactly a heatwave is supposed to feature calm winds and sunny skies with highs approaching 60 degrees, sounds like 'hiking weather' to me, so I’ll take it!
+Stepp Creek Falls We load up our gear and head south for Stepp Creek Falls.
 Stepp Creek is a major tributary of the Little Buffalo River and contains some great scenery including bluffs, caves and waterfalls.
 About a half mile north on NC 8913 (FR92755A), we park just off the road on the left.
 This parking spot is where an old road once intersected here, now it’s a parking spot and an easy access down to Stepp Creek.
 Side Stepp Creek We start northwest on this old road trace which soon turns more north just past an old rock wall.
-The trail heads slowly downhill, this is easy hiking and off to our left we can see down to Sidestep Creek at least 100 yard off the trail.
-After about half a mile we leave the old road and bushw
+The trail heads slowly downhill, this is easy hiking, off to our left we can s...